 Effective site characterization is critical for recognizing potential problems that may affect design and construction and for ensuring safe, high-quality, and cost-effective projects.
-Conventional subsurface exploration methods, however, provide limited data, which can result in constructability issues and increased cost.
+Conventional subsurface exploration methods provide limited data, however, which can result in constructability issues and increased cost.

-Several proven but underused technologies are available that, when combined with processes that assess risk and variability, allow optimization of subsurface exploration programs for improved site characterization.
+Proven but underused technologies are available that, when combined with processes that assess risk and variability, allow optimization of subsurface exploration programs for improved site characterization.
 These A-GaME technologies include cone penetration testing, seismic and electrical geophysics, measurement while drilling, and optical and acoustic televiewers.

-Twenty-three States are developing implementation plans and learning more about the A-GaME initiative.
-Thirteen States are demonstrating and assessing advanced geotechnical methods.
-Six States havePR1 (June 2019) institutionalized A-GaME strategies.
+Eighteen States are developing implementation plans and learning more about the A-GaME initiative.
+Eighteen States are demonstrating and assessing advanced geotechnical methods.
+Seven States have institutionalized A-GaME strategies.